spuder/shipping-container-k8s/README.md

 ## Printing

 All parts except the FanHolder are printed in PETG (PLA will also work).
-The FanHolder is printed in flexible TPU so it will mold
+The FanHolder is printed in flexible TPU so it will mold to the shape of the shipping container and stay in place with a friction fit.